-- Starting July 1, 2022, the District will issue stipends up to \$300 for those who become eligible & serve as an EER on a search committee for a full time position.
-Payment is processed after deliberations are completed. - Eligibility (to serve as an EER after July 1, 2022): - You must attend this training; and - 100% attendance at this updated EER training is required.
-Partial attendance does not count. - You must successfully complete the online post-training quiz w. a min. score of 90%. - You must take this quiz within 5 days of training. - Complete service as an EER on a search committee for a full-time position. - Stage I: preparation for and completion of any and all meetings prior to the review of applicants.
+- The District will issue stipends up to \$300 for those who become eligible & serve as an EER on a search committee for a full time position.
+Payment is processed after deliberations are completed. - Complete service as an EER on a search committee for a full-time position. - Stage 1: preparation for and completion of any and all meetings prior to the review of applicants.
 Ex.
-"Ist" meeting(s) that cover EEO training, review of job qualifications/announcement, revision of interview questions. - Stage 2: review of all qualified applicants and participation in all meeting(s) to determine applicants selected for interviews.
+"1st" meeting(s) that cover EEO training, review of job qualifications/announcement, revision of interview questions. - Stage 2: review of all qualified applicants and participation in all meeting(s) to determine applicants selected for interviews.
 Ex. review of applications on iGreentree, and "2nd" meeting(s). - Stage 3: interviews of selected applicants (including president-level interviews, if applicable), deliberation and completion of the search/screening process.
-EER service is complete, even if a search fails.
+EER service is complete, even if a search fails. - Payment is processed after final deliberations are completed. - The Chair will submit online verification that you have fully participated and served as the EER for the committee. - The online formstack form will be routed to HR, TDI, and then Payroll to facilitate payment.
+Payment will go on your normal paycheck (not separate). - EERs may receive the full \$300 stipend for participating in the entire search committee process, upholding the duties outlined in this training. - Only 1 EER may be paid for a search.